popelucha/ESSLLI-2025/05_llms/README.md

 ## Strengths and Weaknesses

-LLMs are very good and language generation. $\right$ They are understandable.
+LLMs are very good and language generation. $\rightarrow$ They are understandable.

-Logics can check consistency and describe facts precisely. $\right$ They are correct.
+Logics can check consistency and describe facts precisely. $\rightarrow$ They are correct.

 Understandable and correct?